aubreyja/ww_install/README.md

 cross-platform.
 It does use some linux built-ins, and work is needed to ensure that this script will work as well on unix machines.
 Again, contributions of work in this direction would be welcome.

-This script is not currently hooked into the other scripts, so you'll need to run this separately as root if you want to use it to set up a firewall.

 ### Other files

 The `extra/` subdirectory contains scripts which help with optional post install tasks.
 These are not currently hooked into the other scripts, so you'll need to run them separately.
 Currently contains

-* iptables_rules.sh
+* `iptables_rules.sh`

   Sets up an iptables firewall which only allows network services necessary for running WeBWorK.

-* generate_ssl_cert.sh
+* `generate_ssl_cert.sh`

-  Steps user through generating an ssl cert
+  Steps user through generating an ssl cert.
+Under construction.

-* install_chromatic.pl
+* `install_chromatic.pl`

   Installs Chromatic.pm from the NAU library so thier graph theory problems work.
+Should no longer be necessary as of WeBWorK 2.8.

 The `lib/` subdirectory contains copies of any perl modules the script uses but which don't need to be installed on your system for webwork to run.